SbrowneA/wwblog/README.md

-# WillAndWilliamBlog
+# WWBlog
- This is a blog made using the Django framework
+ A blog web app made using the Django framework